slcp/cdk-java-serverless/Notes.md

 - The maven-shade-plugin is required when packaging lambdas so that all dependencies are included in the JAR
 - Reload the Java Language Server in VSCode if new projects are added, nothing will be recognised until you do
 - If specifying source.compiler option in the `pom.xml` 1.8 is the minimum version for the current project configurations (eg. Java 17).
 Unsure what other factors influence this rule.
+- 26 second cold start -> ~250ms warm runtime.
+Can we reduce this by using Coretto?